jadencodes/jadencodes.github.io/_posts/2022-09-01-cloud-village-my-bucket-is-yours.md

 The key part here is actually the _title_ of the challenge, specifically the word **bucket**.

 **NOTE:** After no teams had solved this during the first 12 hours of the competition - likely due to the broadness of the prompt - cloud-village appended and tweaked the initial prompt to include slightly more information.
-I didn't have the forsight to document what it was changed to but I have the following notes:
+I didn't have the foresight to document what it was changed to but I have the following notes:

 - Codebase
 - Python